mp3monster/fluent-bit-classic-to-yaml-converter/README.md

 Additions to be developed for the longer term:

 - Regression test pack  (Docker image?)
-- Write the output in the same folder as the source file

 #### Differences unlikely to be addressed